 Designed and executed a poster for the Junior League of Denver to present to the Denver chapter of the American Red Cross to encourage blood donation.

-Teaches drawing and painting at the University of Denver School of Art, Denver, Colorado.
+Assistant Professor of Drawing and Painting in the College of Fine and Applied Arts at the University of Denver School of Art, Denver, Colorado.

 November: 21 work solo show at the City Hall Galleries, Denver, Colorado.
 Works included: So Little Time, Rocky Mountain De Lux, Detail Study for Speer Memorial Hospital for Sick Children.